alecgargett/ag-rdmp/rdmp.md

 **Choose your adventure**
 ---------------------

-Although my suggestion is to learn the fundamental language-agnostic skills like VS code, git & git hub first, I otherwise think the roadmaps at [roadmap.sh](https://roadmap.sh/roadmaps) look great, especially the Frontend and Backend road maps.
-Feel free to use those from this point onwards, but here are the courses that I'm doing myself, those that I'm planning to do, and those that look the best value as alternatives.
+Although my suggestion is to learn the fundamental language-agnostic skills like VS code, Git and GitHub first, I otherwise think the roadmaps at [roadmap.sh](https://roadmap.sh/roadmaps) look great, especially the Frontend and Backend road maps.
+Feel free to use those from this point onwards, but here are the courses that I've tried myself, or that I'm planning to try, and those that look the best value as alternatives.

 **Front-end skills**
 ----------------